jpoehls/WebFormsToMvcDemo/outline.md

 ## Step 4

 * Make the view accessible to authenticated users only.
-* Show how to add role-based authorization.
+* Show how to add role-based authorization. ([AuthorizeAttribute] on controller or action).

 ## Step 5